-I recently went on a five day trip to Boston and ate at the two best Italian restaurants and best bakery that I just have to give you my recommendation and review for.
-Giacomo’s, Panza, and Mike’s Pastry are three true gems located in the North End Little Italy on Hanover street and are a must try for great Italian food when you go out to eat in Boston!
+I recently went on a trip to Boston and ate at the best Italian restaurants and best bakeries that I wanted to give my recommendation and review for.
+Giacomo’s, Panza, Bricco, Emack and Bolio’s, Modern Pastry, and Mike’s Pastry are true gems located in the North End Little Italy on Hanover street and are a must try for great Italian food when you eat in Boston!

 I find that whenever my husband and I travel that it’s always a challenge to sort out the truly good restaurants from the tourist traps.
-Giacomo’s and Panza falls firmly into the former and lived up the great reviews we read on Yelp, which is how we heard of these places to eat in Boston.
-We had to take the subway to get to Hanover Street in Little Italy, but it was worth every second of the trip we spent to get there once we tasted the heavenly food.
-Both of these restaurants are casual dining and are right across the street from each other…you will wait in line outside (maybe even in the cold, depending on time of year) but I PROMISE you it’s worth your time.
+Giacomo’s and Panza, as well as the others restaurants I’m going to briefly tell you about, fall firmly into the former and lived up the great reviews we read on Yelp.
+It was well worth the subway rides or the headache of parking and time spent to get there once we tasted the heavenly food.
+All of these restaurants are casual dining and very close to each other, with the exception of Emack and Bolio’s.
+For some, you will wait in line outside (maybe even in the cold, depending on time of year) but I PROMISE you it’s worth your time.

 The best food ever!
 The ONLY downside to eating here is the wait.
 It’s a first come first serve type of restaurant and it’s a TINY space so you will be waiting outside whenever there is a line (and from what I’ve heard – there is always a line from 5 p.m until closing).
 That’s how you know you found a quality restaurant!
 I wish it didn’t take so long to get in and the line was daunting at first, but I really believe it was worth the wait and the line really does go by fast…..I think they need to buy the run down flower shop next door and expand!
 We went on a Wednesday night and I think we waited in line for a total of 45 minutes, but you would wait that long for a lot of popular restaurants (the only difference is that you are outside waiting in this line, so keep that in mind in the colder months or on a rainy day and dress appropriately for the weather.)